AP Explains: What’s next for Trump’s Supreme Court pick?

 Yes.
 Republicans could still vote on Trump’s nominee in what’s known as the lame-duck session that takes place after the November election and before the next Congress takes office on Jan.
 3. No matter what happens in this year’s election, Republicans are still expected to be in charge of the Senate during that period.

 The Senate would have until Jan.
 20, the date of the presidential inauguration, to act on Trump’s nominee.
-If Trump were reelected and his pick had not been confirmed by the inauguration, he could renominate his pick as soon as his second term began.
+If Trump were reelected and Barrett had not been confirmed by the inauguration, he could renominate her as soon as his second term began.

 DIDN’T MCCONNELL SAY IN 2016 THAT THE SENATE SHOULDN’T HOLD SUPREME COURT VOTES IN A PRESIDENTIAL ELECTION YEAR?